Latest COVID-19 Information

 LIMITED VISITATION — Be an Advocate for Your Loved One’s Care

-Consistent with city and county efforts around “social distancing”, to limit the exposure to individuals who may have contracted COVID-19 but are at that time asymptomatic, we have revised our Visitation Policies to help protect our patients and their loved ones.
-Our revised visitation policy is this:
+Consistent with city and county efforts around “social distancing”, to limit the exposure to individuals who may have contracted COVID-19 but are at that time asymptomatic, we have revised our visitation policy to help protect our patients and their loved ones.
+Our revised visitation policy is as follows:

 **For OB patients, families who cannot secure child care for their other children will be asked to contact the hospital before picking up newborns or the mothers because children are not permitted in any patient care area.

 We fully support the use of FaceTime, cell phones and other means of communication between the patient and their family/loved ones throughout the patient’s stay with us.

 Thank you for your cooperation and for being an advocate for the health and care of your loved ones and all hospitalized patients.

 The CDC recommends individuals and families follow everyday preventive measures.